 In accordance with ASU 2015-02, Consolidation, the Company determined that CION/EagleTree is not a variable interest entity, or VIE.
+However, the Company is not the primary beneficiary and therefore does not consolidate CION/EagleTree.
 The Company's maximum exposure to losses from CION/EagleTree is limited to its investment in CION/EagleTree.

-The following table sets forth the individual investments in CION/EagleTree's portfolio as of March 31, 2022:
+The following table sets forth the individual investments in CION/EagleTree's portfolio as of September 30, 2022: